 This extra length of the connecting rod, needed to secure higher torque force, can be given up, by lending a higher torque requirement to a turbo charge method, available by the way of having a power stroke and compression performed simultaneously.

 Another solution is to create another positive method for the heavy slow movement of a commercial vehicle engine, where every stroke is a power stroke in our Relative-Motion Engine, where our 2000 RPMs is equivalent to a Conventional Engine doing 4000 RPMs.
 This fact allows us to design higher speed engines with inherent safety before reaching allowed higher rotation limits.

-Another problem with commercial vehicles is the need for bigger number and bigger size of working cylinders, needed to meet the higher loads requirements.
+Known challenges with commercial vehicles is the need for bigger number and bigger size of working cylinders, needed to meet the higher loads requirements.